 Led by Prof. Hala Zreiqat, working with postdoctoral researcher Dr Young No, the researchers are the first to develop and patent novel fibre-reinforced hydrogel scaffolds, a synthetic substance that has the ability to mimic and replace human tendon and ligament tissue.

-Scanning electron microscopy (SEM) at our University of Sydney Facility, the Australian Centre for Microscopy and Microanalysis, was used to examine the surface, and cross section, of the scaffold.
+Scanning electron microscopy (SEM) at our University of Sydney Facility, Sydney Microscopy and Microanalysis, was used to examine the surface, and cross section, of the scaffold.
 The team also conducted elemental mapping (EDS) on the SEM to visualise how elements like zinc, silicon and carbon, dispersed throughout the scaffold might aid ligament and tendon growth.
 They found that incorporating bioactive strontium hardystonite (Sr-HT)ceramic particles in the bone end of the artificial tendon could encourage bone attachment.
 Absence of Sr-HT promoted muscle tissue ingrowth.

 “Ruptures to tendons and ligaments mostly occur in accidents and when playing sport.
 Worldwide and particularly in Australia, there is an immense clinical need for the development of readily available, off-the-shelf, mechanically strong synthetic tendon scaffolds,” said Prof. Zreiqat, from the ARC Centre for Innovative BioEngineering, School of Biomedical Engineering and the Sydney Nano Institute.